-The major architectural enhancement in the Virtex-6 FPGA DSP block is the pre-adder, which is inserted in the A register path (shown in Figure 1-14 with an expanded view in Figure 1-7, page 23).
+The 7 series FPGA DSP block has a 25-bit pre-adder, which is inserted in the A register path (shown in Figure 2-14 with an expanded view in Figure 2-7, page 27).
 With the pre-adder, pre-additions or pre-subtractions are possible prior to feeding the multiplier.
 Since the pre-adder does not contain saturation logic, designers should limit input operands to 24-bit two's complement sign-extended data to avoid overflow or underflow during arithmetic operations.
 Optionally, the pre-adder can be bypassed, making D the new input path to the multiplier.
 When the D path is not used, the output of the A pipeline can be negated prior to driving the multiplier.
 There are up to 10 operating modes, making this pre-adder block very flexible.

-In Equation 1-2, A and D are added initially through the pre-adder/subtracter.
+In Equation 2-2, A and D are added initially through the pre-adder/subtracter.
 The result of the pre-adder is then multiplied against B, with the result of the multiplication being added to the C input.
 This equation facilitates efficient symmetric filters.